ncatlab/nlab-content/pages/1/8/4/8/28481/content.md

 \end{proof}

 ## Universe of exhaustible types

++-- {: .standout}
+This section appears to be original research, as there doesn't seem to be any existing literature on the universe of types that satisfy the principle of omniscience.
+Note that the material in this section originally appeared on the article [[limited principle of omniscience]] before being moved here, so please check that article for the history of this material.
+=--

 In [[dependent type theory]], given a [[univalent Tarski universe]] $(U, T)$, one can construct the universe of all types in $U$ which are exhautible: